 Local object store: A system that provides the ability to create, query, modify, or apply policy to a local resource on behalf of a remote client.
 The object store is backed by a file system, a named pipe, or a print job that is accessed as a file.

-Open: A runtime object that corresponds to a currently established access to a specific file or named pipe from a specific client to a specific server, using a specific user security context.
+open: A runtime object that corresponds to a currently established access to a specific file or a named pipe from a specific client to a specific server, using a specific user security context.
 Both clients and servers maintain opens that represent active accesses.

-Session: An authenticated context that is established between an SMB 2 Protocol client and an SMB 2 Protocol server over an SMB 2 Protocol connection for a specific security principal.
+session: An authenticated context that is established between an SMB 2 Protocol client and an SMB 2 Protocol server over an SMB 2 Protocol connection for a specific security principal.
 There could be multiple active sessions over a single SMB 2 Protocol connection.
-The SessionId field in the SMB2 packet header (section 2.2.1) distinguishes the various sessions.
+The SessionId field in the SMB2 packet header distinguishes the various sessions.

-Tree Connect: A connection by a specific session on an SMB 2 Protocol client to a specific share on an SMB 2 Protocol server over an SMB 2 Protocol connection.
+tree connect: A connection by a specific session on an SMB 2 Protocol client to a specific share on an SMB 2 Protocol server over an SMB 2 Protocol connection.
 There could be multiple tree connects over a single SMB 2 Protocol connection.
-The TreeId field in the SMB2 packet header (section 2.2.1) distinguishes the various tree connects.
+The TreeId field in the SMB2 packet header distinguishes the various tree connects.

 Unicode: A character encoding standard developed by the Unicode Consortium that represents almost all of the written languages of the world.
 The Unicode standard [UNICODE5.0.0/2007] provides three forms (UTF-8, UTF-16, and UTF-32) and seven schemes (UTF-8, UTF-16, UTF-16 BE, UTF-16 LE, UTF-32, UTF-32 LE, and UTF-32 BE).